openface/festorbot/README.md

 First, invite the bot into your discord server.
 We'll assume you know how this done.

 Secondly, create the discord voice channels that the bot will be responsible for within your discord server.
-Be sure that the bot has the permissions necessary for renaming those channels.
+Grant the bot the `Manage Channels` permission so it can rename them.
 Make them voice channels instead of text channels to be able to use special characters such as slash and parenthesis.

 ##### LFG Setup